Discover the 11 most aggressive dog breeds – an open topic!

 Why would you want to know about the most aggressive dogs?
 Perhaps you are looking for a dog for personal protection?
 Or maybe you need a guard dog for your premises?
 Or it could be that you just want to know about the dog breeds to be wary of.
 All of these are valid reasons to find out more about the most aggressive dog breeds.

-Of course, there is the line of thought that dogs are not naturally aggressive - they are made aggressive in the way they are brought up and trained.
+Of course, there is the line of thought that dogs are not naturally aggressive – they are made aggressive in the way they are brought up and trained.
 While this may be true for some breeds, for example the pit bull terrier, there is no doubt that certain breeds are innately aggressive.
-The aggression comes from their breed role.
-Even as puppies, they start to show aggressive tendencies from as young as 8 weeks!
+The aggression usually comes from their breeding.
+Even as puppies, some start to show aggressive tendencies from as young as 8 weeks!